Enjoy the First Three Chapters of BLOOD & WHISKEY

 “My big brother,” she said with a smile.
 “He’s pretty tough, so you better watch out.”

-He drove her back to her suite at the Lexington Hotel in his shiny yellow Cadillac, then made a valet stand by his car while he escorted her inside to her room.
+He drove her back to her suite at the Lexington Hotel in his shiny yellow Cadillac, then made a valet stand by his car while he escorted her inside the hotel and then to her room.

 “Lock up tight,” he insisted, wagging a finger at her.
 “I mean it.
 You don’t open for nobody.
 You hear me?
 I’m gonna send some guards over a little later.
-They won’t bother you, but they’ll make sure nobody else does.”
+They’ll make sure nobody else bothers you.”

 “Nick, I’m fine,” Mia said.
 “Truly.
 I’m just gonna have a drink and go to bed.”